IVIosab/lec-fantasy-scraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A scraper that is used to scrape all data related to player and item scores.
+A scraper that is used to scrape all data related to player and item scores.</br>
 And, organizes the data into a json file with a specifc structure to be used later to populate a database.